Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Application

 \section{Application}

-We now implement our methods to analyse the data from our motivating study---``Evolution of Diaphragm Thickness during Mechanical Ventilation''.
-Note that this study continued recruitment beyond the initial publication, so our analysis includes more subjects than initially reported in \citet{goligher2015evolution}.
-We excluded patients with only baseline diaphragm thickness, resulting in a dataset of 203 patients, of which 170 experienced dropout during the study.
-Of these, 36 were from deterioration leading to death and the remaining were due to recovery.
-In this study, thickness measurements were taken at baseline and then from day one to day nine.
+We now apply our methods to analyze data from our motivating study, ``Evolution of Diaphragm Thickness during Mechanical Ventilation''.
+This analysis includes more subjects than initially reported by \citet{goligher2015evolution} as recruitment continued beyond their initial publication.
+We excluded patients with only baseline diaphragm thickness, resulting in a dataset of 203 patients.
+Of these, 170 experienced dropout, with 36 due to deterioration leading to death and the rest due to recovery.
+Thickness measurements were taken at baseline, then daily from day one to day nine.

-Our analysis aims to investigate the potential association between sex (as the exposure variable) and the absolute change in diaphragm thickness.
-Individuals are classified into two exposure groups using the sex variable with 75 females and 128 males.
-Table \ref{tab:Tab1} displays number of dropouts over time in each group by dropout type.
-The number of dropouts due to death is significantly lower than those attributed to recovery for most of the time periods.
-Overall, $59.19\%$ of the records exhibit diaphragm thickness values smaller than baseline, with $64.89\%$ for females and $55.78\%$ for males.
-The average absolute change in thickness was 0.132 for the entire population or 0.125 for females and 0.136 for males.
+Our analysis investigates the potential association between sex (as the exposure variable) and the absolute change in diaphragm thickness.
+We classified individuals into two exposure groups based on sex: 75 females and 128 males.
+Table \ref{tab:Tab1} shows the number of dropouts over time for each group, categorized by dropout type.
+In this table, columns labeled $D_i$, for $1 \le i \le 8$, represent the number of dropouts occurring between day $i$ and day $i+1$, while the column labeled $D_9$ indicates the number of subjects who completed the observation period without dropout.
+Notably, dropouts due to death are significantly fewer than those attributed to recovery across most time periods.
+Overall, $59.19\%$ of records exhibited diaphragm thickness values smaller than baseline, with females at $64.89\%$ and males at $55.78\%$.
+The average absolute change in thickness was 0.132 for the entire population, or 0.125 for females and 0.136 for males.

-We used four different models to fit the data: Model A - a standard normal linear mixed effects model; Model B - a folded normal mixed effects model, without accounting for missing data due to dropouts; Model C - a joint model that simultaneously models the outcome and dropout processes together, featuring linear temporal functions (\ref{f8}) in the dropout submodel; Model D - a joint model with flexible temporal functions (\ref{f7}), which is simplified to reduce computational complexity by combining every two measurement times and introducing an indicator variable for every other day, reducing the number of parameters from 32 to 16.
+We used four different models to fit the data: Model A, a standard normal linear mixed-effects model; Model B, a folded normal mixed-effects model without accounting for missing data due to dropouts; Model C, a joint model that simultaneously models the outcome and dropout processes, employing linear time functions (\ref{f8}) in its dropout submodel; and Model D, a joint model with categorical time functions (\ref{f7}), which was simplified to reduce computational complexity by combining adjacent measurement times into single indicator variables, thereby reducing the number of parameters by 16.